-CF Industries and NextEra Energy Resources announce a memorandum of understanding for a green hydrogen project in Oklahoma to support decarbonization of the agriculture supply chain
+CF Industries and NextEra Energy Resources Announce a Memorandum of Understanding for a Green Hydrogen Project in Oklahoma to Support Decarbonization of the Agriculture Supply Chain

-DEERFIELD, Ill. and JUNO BEACH, Fla., April 24, 2023 /PRNewswire/ -- CF Industries Holdings, Inc., the world's largest producer of ammonia, and NextEra Energy Resources, LLC, the world's largest generator of renewable energy from the wind and sun and a world leader in battery storage, today announced a memorandum of understanding (MOU) for a joint venture to develop a zero-carbon-intensity hydrogen project at CF Industries' Verdigris Complex in Oklahoma.
+CF Industries Holdings, Inc. CF, the world's largest producer of ammonia, and NextEra Energy Resources, LLC, the world's largest generator of renewable energy from the wind and sun and a world leader in battery storage, today announced a memorandum of understanding (MOU) for a joint venture to develop a zero-carbon-intensity hydrogen project at CF Industries' Verdigris Complex in Oklahoma.

 The proposed project was included in the funding application submitted to the U.S. Department of Energy (DOE) this month by the HALO Hydrogen Hub, a three-state effort established by Arkansas, Louisiana and Oklahoma to compete for funding from the DOE's regional clean hydrogen hub program.
 CF Industries and NextEra Energy Resources anticipate that support for the project from the DOE program will be a key aspect of their evaluation process.
 A final investment decision has not been made for this project.